 Yes, that is absolutely correct.
 I know that my hon.
 Friend takes an interest in this, so I wish to emphasise that we recognise the value of community energy, which has benefited in many cases from this scheme.
 If people have the chance to respond to the consultation emphasising the value of that, it would be much appreciated.

 Britain has a very strong record in this area, with the highest level of employment in our history, combined with some of the strongest rights for workers in Europe.
 Last month, I announced new measures to counter discrimination at work against women returning from maternity leave, and we are one of the first countries in Europe so to do.

-Two thirds of workers on zero-hours contracts say that they do not want any more hours and they are content with this.
+Two thirds of workers on zero-hours contracts say that they do not want any more hours and that they are content.
 On the break in service, the hon.
-Gentleman will know that that relates to one of the recommendations of the Taylor review that we have committed to implement.
+Gentleman will know that that relates to one of the recommendations of the Taylor review that we have committed to implementing.

 It has been almost two months since the Minister announced that workers on zero-hours contracts would get the right to request a stable contract.
 There are 65,000 people in the east midlands whose main job is on a zero-hours contract; our region has the highest percentage of people on these contracts, according to the Office for National Statistics.
 That means tens of thousands of people vulnerable to unfair treatment at work, uncertain about whether they can afford to get through the next week, let alone plan for the future.
 In this HeartUnions Week, the TUC is rightly calling for a ban on exploitative zero-hours contracts.
 When will the Government act to tackle insecurity in the workplace, rather than just tell workers to ask nicely for a permanent contract?